Skip to main content

 Key Performance Takeaways

-• The London Company Income Equity portfolio declined 10.5% (10.4% net) during the quarter vs. a 6.1% increase in the Russell 1000 Index.
+• The London Company Income Equity portfolio gained 10.5% (10.4% net) during the quarter vs. a 6.1% increase in the Russell 1000 Index.
 Sector exposure and stock selection were both tailwinds to relative performance.

 • After several quarters of weak relative returns, the Income Equity portfolio solidly outperformed the Russell 1000 and our expectations 85-90% upside capture expectations in a robust return environment.
 Factors like increased volatility and surging market breadth favored our portfolios.
 Greater exposure to Yield and Value factors, as well as less exposure to Volatility and Momentum factors aided relative performance.
 We were encouraged to see the Income Equity portfolio protected on the downside amidst the volatility and market drawdown while staying ahead of its benchmark during the market’s sharp recovery.